Venafi/terraform-provider-venafi/README.md

 certificate.
 If you have administrative access, you can import the root certificate into the trust store for your operating system.
-If you don't have administrative access, or prefer not to make changes to your system configuration, save the root certificate to a file in `PEM` format (e.g. /opt/cyberark/bundle.pem) and include it using the `trust_bundle` parameter of your CyberArk Certificate Manager Provider.
+If you don't have administrative access, or prefer not to make changes to your system configuration, save the root certificate to a file in `PEM` format (e.g. /opt/cyberark/bundle.pem) and include it using the `trust_bundle` parameter of your Venafi Provider.

 ### CyberArk Certificate Manager, Self-Hosted Token Management

-The CyberArk Certificate Manager Provider offers several authentication methods to CyberArk Certificate Manager, Self-Hosted.
+The Venafi Provider offers several authentication methods to CyberArk Certificate Manager, Self-Hosted.
 All of them work by requesting an access token that will grant access to the REST API.
 Automation becomes complex to manage when access tokens are introduced as they have an expiration date.
 When that date is met, the token is no longer valid.

 A new [Venafi-token provider](https://registry.terraform.io/providers/Venafi/venafi-token/latest) has been released that allows customers to manage their access tokens.
-This way the CyberArk Certificate Manager Provider will always have a valid token to use, and automation will not be disrupted by token expiration.
+This way the Venafi Provider will always have a valid token to use, and automation will not be disrupted by token expiration.

 ### CyberArk Certificate Manager, SaaS